dishaShah01/RocketLaunchSimulation/README.md

 ```

  #### Features to be added :
-- Keyboard controls for users to
+- Keyboard controls to make it dynamic.
+- Create a 3D version.

 ---
 - #### If you have any improvements create an issue and if you want you can also make a pull request for the same